 Should you get an Amp or DAC?

 For low impedance headphones, the Sensitivity will usually be fairly high, resulting in a can that generally does well with mobile devices.
-What is Sensitivity in Headphones?
 That said, the quality of the song will still largely depend on the source file, as well as your DAC.

 For instance, if you have a bad DAC and buy an amp, you’ll only be magnifying bad sound by raising the volume level.
 This is why it’s important to consider just what you will need and not need.

-Comfort/Build.
-Obviously we want these two things, but I can forgive headphones that aren’t quite perfect in this regard.
-After listening to countless headphones, I’m of the mindset that if the build is a little off, I can deal.
-If comfort is a little off, it’s a bit more of a concern, but still not a deal breaker.
-That said, these headphones will mostly be pretty comfortable, but you’re always going to have to take breaks every so often.
+- Comfort/Build.
+Obviously, we want these two things, but I can forgive headphones that aren’t quite perfect in this regard.
+After listening to countless headphones, I’m of the mindset that if the build is a little off, I can deal with it.
+If comfort is a little off, it’s a bit more of a concern, but still not a deal-breaker.
+That said, all of the headphones I’m about to list will be pretty comfortable, but you’re always going to have to take breaks every so often.
 It’s just the nature of the beast.
 There are a couple of exceptions, and we’ll get into that in a bit. 🙂

-Yeah that was a bit anti-climatic, but work with me here. 😛 Like usual, I’ll split this up into 3 categories: Entry Level, Mid-Tier, and Top Tier.
+Yeah, that was a bit anti-climatic, but work with me here.
+As usual, I’ll split this up into 3 categories: Entry Level, Mid-Tier, and Top Tier.
 If you have any suggestions, don’t hesitate to let me know in the comments!
-Just don’t be rude about it.
-Thanks! 🙂

 Entry Level ($0-100)